 Inhaled gases may be used satisfactorily for euthanasia of poultry, and detailed information about the various types of inhaled gases is available in the Inhaled Agents section of the Guidelines.
-When inhaled gases are used for euthanasia, birds should be checked to verify death because they may appear dead but can regain consciousness if the exposure time or the concentration of the agent is insufficient.
+When inhaled gases are used for euthanasia, birds should be checked to verify death because they may appear dead but, depending on the agent, can regain consciousness if the exposure time or the concentration of the agent is insufficient.
 Gases must be supplied in purified forms without contaminants or adulterants, typically from a commercially supplied cylinder or tank.
 The gas-dispensing system should have sufficient capacity and control to maintain the necessary gas concentrations in the container being utilized, and the container itself should be sufficiently airtight to hold the gas at appropriate levels.

-Carbon dioxide-The most common gas used for euthanasia of poultry is CO_2 , and its application has been extensively studied for chickens, turkeys, and ducks with information available about behavioral responses, times to collapse, unconsciousness, death, loss of somatosensory evoked potentials, loss of visually evoked responses, and changes in EEG and ECG (see Inhaled Agents section of the Guidelines).
-Carbon dioxide has successfully been applied for euthanasia of nonhatched eggs (pips), newly hatched poultry in hatcheries, and adult birds (including routine euthanasia of large commercial laying hen flocks^{356,522}) and on farms keeping birds for research or elite genetics.
+Carbon dioxide-The most common gas used for euthanasia of poultry is CO2, and its application has been extensively studied for chickens, turkeys, and ducks with information available about behavioral responses, times to collapse, unconsciousness, death, loss of somatosensory evoked potentials, loss of visually evoked responses, and changes in EEG and ECG (see Inhaled Agents section of the Guidelines).
+There is no flow rate requirement at this time for the use of carbon dioxide in poultry.
+Carbon dioxide has successfully been applied for euthanasia of nonhatched eggs (pips), newly hatched poultry in hatcheries, and adult birds (including routine euthanasia of large commercial laying hen flocks219-221 and on farms keeping birds for research or elite genetics).
 Because neonatal birds may be more accustomed to high concentrations of CO2 (incubation environments typically include more CO2), concentrations necessary to achieve rapid euthanasia of pipped eggs or newly hatched chicks may be substantially greater (as high as 80% to 90%) than for adults of the same species.
+One study222 found that CO2 concentrations needed to be held at 75% or higher for 5 minutes to ensure euthanasia of day-of-hatch chicks.

-Carbon dioxide may invoke involuntary (unconscious) motor activity in birds, such as flapping of the wings or other terminal movements, which can damage tissues and be disconcerting for observers.^{248,270} Slower induction of euthanasia in hypercapnic atmospheres reduces the severity of convulsions after loss of consciousness.^{204,205} Death normally occurs within minutes, depending on the species and the concentration of CO2 present in the closed chamber.
+Carbon dioxide may invoke involuntary (unconscious) motor activity in birds, such as flapping of the wings or other terminal movements, which can damage tissues and be disconcerting for observers.
+223,224 Slower induction of euthanasia in hypercapnic atmospheres reduces the severity of convulsions after loss of consciousness.
+225,226 Death normally occurs within minutes, depending on the species and the concentration of CO_2 present in the closed chamber.

 Carbon monoxide-Carbon monoxide may also be used for euthanasia of poultry.
-More convulsions may be observed in the presence of CO than normally occur when CO2 is used for euthanasia.188 The CO flow rate should be sufficient to rapidly achieve a uniform concentration of at least 6% after birds are placed in the chamber (see Inhaled Agents section).
+More convulsions may be observed in the presence of CO than normally occur when CO_2 is used for euthanasia.
+The CO flow rate should be sufficient to rapidly achieve a uniform concentration of at least 6% after birds are placed in the chamber (see Inhaled Agents section).
 Only pure, commercially available CO should be used.
 The direct application of products of combustion or sublimation is not acceptable due to unreliable or undesirable composition and or displacement rate.
 Appropriate precautions must be taken to ensure human safety because CO has a cumulative effect in binding hemoglobin.
+Due to danger to human safety, carbon monoxide is not recommended for use in most commercial operations.

-Nitrogen or argon-Nitrogen or Ar, mixed or used alone, with approximately 30% CO_2 is acceptable with conditions for euthanasia of poultry provided the residual atmospheric O_2 level can be reduced to and held at sufficiently low levels (eg, 2% to 3%).^{267,523} These agents tend to cause more convulsions (eg, wing flapping) than CO_2 in air (see Inhaled Agents section of the Guidelines).^{204,269} It has also been noted that convulsions may start when consciousness, at least to some degree, may still be a possibility.^{256,524}
+Nitrogen or argon-Nitrogen or Ar, used alone or mixed with approximately 30% CO2, is acceptable with conditions for euthanasia of poultry provided the residual atmospheric O2 level can be reduced to and held at sufficiently low levels (eg, 2% to 3%).228-230 These agents tend to cause more convulsions (eg, wing flapping) than CO2 in air (see Inhaled Agents section of the Guidelines).^{225,231} It has also been noted that convulsions may start when consciousness, at least to some degree, may still be a possibility.^{232,233}